[Updated: September 2018]

 Rest and recovery

 (Virtual) Show of hands here: How many days per week do you play tennis in-season?
 Is it 7?
-If it is, and especially if you’re over 40, it’s probably time to consider that that is not wise.
+If it is, and especially if you’re over 40, it’s probably time to reconsider.
 The body needs a chance to recover.
-The day of rest doesn’t have to be completely without activity, but it should be with low intensity and different activity.
+The day of rest doesn’t have to be completely without activity though.
 A bike ride or a nature walk is a great recovery day option.

 You had to know this was coming, right?
 Here’s the simple truth: Nutrition matters.
 A lot.
 If you want to perform well, you have to fuel your body well.
 I’m not a nutritionist, so I’m not going to delve too deeply here, and instead make a simple point.
 If you find you don’t move as quickly on the court as you’d like, or that you start strong but slow down over the course of an hour or two on court, or that you feel gassed for hours after you play, then you would be wise to assess your nutritional habits.
 Hiring a nutritionist is a great investment in both your tennis performance and your health.
 If that’s not in the cards, but you do think you could use a little help there, my Get Lean Challenge may be of interest.
 It’s an online program where you will change one habit every week for 8 weeks.
 It’s not rocket science by any stretch (I used to be an electronic warfare engineer, so I feel qualified to say that); instead it’s just basic principles like eat more vegetables, and eat less junk food (note I didn’t say eat no junk food).

 If you’re a tennis player in the Ottawa area and have been contemplating adding in-gym training to your week, fill in the contact form below and let’s discuss.
 We have openings for semi-private training where you’ll get programming and coaching that are specifically developed for your body, your sport, and your ability.